OsamaAbandeh-MAR/Demo3GITActions/README.md

 ## Project repository for the Pluralsight course, GitHub Actions: The Big Picture

 This repository contains the core web application files and configuration you'll need to follow along in the Pluralsight course, GitHub Actions: The Big Picture.
+New line

 To follow along with the step-by-step instructions in the Essentials module, you will need to create a copy of this repository by doing the following:
 1. Click **Use this template** above the file list and select **Create a new repository**.